Health and Wellbeing

 Children, Inc. has trained thousands of teachers to use high-quality service-learning with elementary and middle school students each year.
 Some of those projects help to raise funds for local charities; others keep local parks clean, promote recycling, help keep neighborhoods safe, and raise the spirits of those in nursing homes.
 While the program has taken on different forms since inception, Children, Inc. believes in celebrating schools who lead the field of service-learning as well as celebrating high-quality service-learning.

 Strong Cincinnati works to foster strong, connected communities through the activation of strengths within individuals, organizations, and neighborhoods.
-The Mayerson Foundation supported the launch of Strong Cincinnati through staffing support and technological assistance in website launch.
+The Mayerson Foundation supported the launch of Strong Cincinnati through staffing support and technological assistance in website launch with The Mayerson Academy.

 Strong Cincinnati started a city-wide effort and city-wide impact in Madisonville in 2017 and aims to grow throughout Greater Cincinnati.
 What if we could activate our strengths in our neighbors to create more connected, engaged and empowered residents throughout our region?